-UMass Medical School (UMMS) and UMass Memorial Health Care (UMMHC) Diversity and Inclusion Office will launch our Campus Read in the Faculty Conference Room on August 25th with "Blindspot: The Hidden Biases of Good People."
+UMass Medical School (UMMS) and UMass Memorial Health Care (UMMHC) Diversity and Inclusion Office anounce the Campus Read "Blindspot: The Hidden Biases of Good People."

 The Diversity Campus Read program is designed to provide a campus-wide learning opportunity through literature, to encourage a common reading experience and to develop a sense of community at UMMS and UMMHC.
 All members of the UMMS and UMMHC communities are encouraged to read the Diversity Campus Read selection.
 Also, throughout the year, other events such as lectures and discussion groups will provide an opportunity for individuals and the community to gather and talk about the issues presented in the book.

 A Boston Globe article about Unconcious Bias call "The Bias Fighters" illustrates the problem of bia and some of the research into changing it.

 Blindspot: The Hidden Biases of Good People Featured Book

 In Blindspot, Mahzarin Banaji and Anthony Greenwald explore hidden biases that we all carry from a lifetime of experiences with social groups – age, gender, race, ethnicity, religion, social class, sexuality, disability status, or nationality.

 “Blindspot” is a metaphor to capture that portion of the mind that houses hidden biases.
 The authors use it to ask about the extent to which social groups – without our awareness or conscious control – shape our likes and dislikes, our judgments about people’s character, abilities, and potential.